stackb/rules_proto/example/proto/routeguide/README.md

-# greeter
+# routeguide

-Greeter is a simple proto used to demo/test the simplest setup.
+The routeguide proto and features.json database.